 In addition to the evaluations described above, interns must complete a self-evaluation form at the beginning and end of the internship.
-Interns must complete an evaluation of their supervisor at 3-months, 7-months, and 12-months.
-Interns will complete program evaluations twice during their training year in order to provide feedback that informs any changes or improvements.
+Interns must complete an evaluation of their supervisor at 3-months, 7-months, and 12-months and a program evaluation at the end of the training year in order to provide feedback that informs any changes or improvements in the training program.
 Interns are required to submit evaluations for each didactic session during the year.
 All evaluation forms can be located in the SH-PIC Intern Handbook, on the MedHub platform, and on www.SH-PIC.org.
 Evaluations are submitted to the Training Director(s) via MedHub.